(Note: Last Updated May 2, 2019)

-This thought process repeats itself again and again.
-Along the way, I've found plenty of testimonial anecdotes prepared by companies that really, really, really want their "integration drives SaaS success" mantra to be chanted across SaaSlandia.
+Along the way, I've found plenty of testimonial anecdotes prepared by companies (often our peers/competitors) that really, really, really want their "integration drives SaaS success" mantra to be canonized.

 It's a bummer that so many of their "white papers" and testimonials provide more truthiness than trustable data.

 Where's the Beef?

-Given the huge explosion of SaaS revenue, you have to wonder why so few data-supported case studies on the whole API integration thing?
+Given the huge explosion of SaaS revenue, you have to wonder why there are so few data-supported case studies?

 Is it because:

-- The importance of integration is just so obvious, nobody needs to prove it?
+- The importance of integration is just so obvious- no need to prove it?
 (Meh), or

-- Most SaaS leaders see "integration" as "offer an API and check the box, class dismissed" (maybe) or
+- Most SaaS leaders equate "integration" with "offer an open API and check the box" (maybe) or

 - It's hard work to pull API data, analyze it honestly, and write up the results (Word.)